-We understand you may miss a session or not be able to attend an event because of the time difference between the UK and your home country.
+We understand you may miss a session or want to remind yourself of some of the details.

 Do not worry – we have created 'Orientation On Demand', where you can catch up on webinars, presentations and workshops, and access virtual campus tours, fitness classes and fun games and activities to help you get to know Portsmouth.

 We're delighted and proud to welcome you to the University of Portsmouth

 In this video, the Vice-Chancellor, Professor Graham Galbraith welcomes you to the University of Portsmouth.